 For developments of more than twenty (20) units, Applicants must submit a third party, independent housing market analysis.
 The analysis must be prepared by a market analyst, unaffiliated with the Applicant, owner or developer, who has experience with single or multi-family rental or single-family homeownership housing, depending on the proposal.

-Documentation Requirements only for Rental Activities in Conjunction with AHTCs:

-Applicants for HOME funds in conjunction with an Affordable Housing Tax Credit Application must submit a third party, independent housing market analysis regardless of the number of units proposed.
-The analysis must be prepared by a market analyst, unaffiliated with the Applicant, owner or developer, who has experience with single or multi-family rental housing, depending on the proposal.
-If applying for HOME funds in conjunction with an Affordable Housing Tax Credit Application, the Applicant will only be required to submit one (1) market study between the two (2) (HOME & AHTC) Applications.
-The single market study should be submitted with the Tax Credit (AHTC) Application.
-The study submitted must meet all requirements of both the AHTC and HOME programs.

 Documentation Requirements for developments with five (5) or fewer units: